laiboonh/haskell/Monoid/README.md

   mconcat :: [a] -> a
 ```

 #### Some types have more than 1 monoid.
-For example Integer summation and multiplication are both monoidal.
-Hence there are two new types with two instance of Monoid
+For example numerical summation and multiplication are both monoidal.
+Hence there are two new types with two instance of Monoid because "Typeclasses have *unique* pairings of the class (Monoid) and the instance of a particular type (Num)"
 ```haskell
 λ> :m + Data.Monoid
 λ> mappend (Sum 1) (Sum 2)